Cop Land

 Story & Plot Summary: Cop Land

-Quick Plot Summary: Cop Land is a Crime, Drama, Thriller film that dives into the criminal underworld with a grounded sense of realism and complex morality.
-This summary provides a scannable look at the movie's central conflict and narrative structure.
+Quick Plot Summary: Released in 1997, Cop Land is a Crime, Drama, Thriller film directed by James Mangold.
+The narrative dives into the criminal underworld with a grounded sense of realism and complex morality.
+This summary provides a scannable look at the movie's central conflict involving Sylvester Stallone.

 Story Breakdown